What Is Sacroiliac Joint Dysfunction?

 There are two sacroiliac joints in the body.
 They are located on each side of the sacrum – the triangle-shaped bone at the bottom of the spine – where it connects to the pelvis.
-The SI Joints play very important role in providing stability for the body and absorbing the forces created by running, walking, or jumping.
+The SI joint is the shock absorbing layer of cartilage between the ilium (hip bone) and sacrum.
+When this cartilage is damaged and worn away, the bones can rub together causing pain in the joints, lower back, buttocks, hips and legs.
+The SI joints play a very important role in providing stability for the body and absorbing the forces of impact that comes with running, walking, or jumping.

 Sacroiliac joint problems go by a few different names, such as SI joint dysfunction, sacroiliac joint disease, SI joint syndrome, SI joint strain and SI joint inflammation.

-There are other disorders that can also cause inflammation in the SI Joint and lead to stiffness and severe pain, such as gout, rheumatoid arthritis, psoriatic arthritis, reactive arthritis and ankylosing spondylitis.
+There are other disorders that can also cause inflammation in the SI joint and lead to stiffness and severe pain, such as:

 There are a variety of tests a patient may undergo to determine the cause of their SI joint pain.
 Proper diagnosis is important because symptoms may mimic symptoms of problems in other parts of the body.
 Your physician can diagnose the joint by conducting the following exams and tests: